 Are you struggling to effectively resolve challenging problems with renters?
 Check out the free services offered by Community Mediation Minnesota.
 Learn more

-March 24, 2020 - Due to COVID-19, Minnesota Governor Tim Walz issued an executive order that places a moratorium on evictions, lease terminations, and Writs of Recovery for the duration of the peacetime emergency.
+Due to COVID-19, Minnesota Governor Tim Walz issued an executive order that places a moratorium on evictions, lease terminations, and Writs of Recovery for the duration of the peacetime emergency, which was recently extended to July 12th, 2020.
 Read this FAQ about the Executive Order

 Federal legislation - The CARES Act includes a 120-day moratorium on evictions and late fees for “covered properties.”
 Beginning on March 27 (the effective date of the legislation) property owners and managers of covered properties are prohibited from providing eviction notices or initiating eviction actions against residents for nonpayment of rent and may not charge fees or penalties related to that nonpayment of rent.
 Learn more